gradle/gradle/design-docs/build-initialisation.md

 * Can run `gradle setB` or `gradle wrap`
 * When a build script defines a `wrap` task, then calling `gradle wrap` does not apply the `wrapper` plugin.
+* Decent error message when a POM cannot be parsed (this is adding more coverage for a previous story).
+* Running `gradle setupBuild` in an empty directory generates build files that do not blow up when `gradle help` is run (this is adding more coverage for a previous story).

 # Story: Update the user guide Java tutorial to use the `setupBuild` task